[Skip to main text]

 MID-CONNECTICUT PROJECT / PLANNING

-CRRA is in the midst of restructuring and securing the Mid-Connecticut Project’s economics in the wake of the Enron bankruptcy.
-Through its financial mitigation plan, CRRA has assured that the Mid-Connecticut Project will continue to provide reliable solid waste and recycling services at prices equal to or below those charged by private-sector companies.
-Briefly, the financial mitigation plan includes
+CRRA restructured and secured the Mid-Connecticut Project’s economics in the wake of the Enron bankruptcy.
+Through its financial mitigation plan, CRRA assured that the Mid-Connecticut Project continued to provide reliable solid waste and recycling services at prices equal to or below those charged by private-sector companies.
+Briefly, the financial mitigation plan included

-Further, CRRA's sale of its Enron bankruptcy claim -- for which CRRA has received $111 million -- will help ensure stable disposal fees for years to come.
+Further, CRRA's sale of its Enron bankruptcy claim -- for which CRRA has received $111 million -- helped ensure stable disposal fees for years.
+On this summary of Mid-Connecticut Project finances, you'll see a chart showing how consistent the Project's disposal fees have been over the last several years.

 to top